gvwilson/sensibleadventures/cloudherd/reboot.md

             *   Thokmay: "I had a good teacher"
     *   she calls it
         *   it comes, but is angry and is going to attack them

+## Chapter 16: Ride the Lightning

+*   goals
+    *   rousing climax (nothing wrong with a bit of melodrama)
+    *   people make sacrifices
+        *   Ulfmaerr: the knitted doll that he made for Noxy
+        *   Noxy: plans to sacrifice herself to the forest for power
+        *   Thokmay: sacrifices kingship
+        *   Dorbu dies defending the revolution
+*   details
+    *   the cloud shoots lightning at the cliff below them
         *   Ulfmaerr puts his hand on her shoulder - his strength flows into her
         *   the cloud calms down and obeys her
         *   Noxy (angry): "What did you do?
 What did you trade?"